Rasim Balayev: Career

-The actor's first film experience on the big screen came with a short role in the film "Stars don't die away".
-Rasim Balayev's fame came after his part in 3 movies and participation in two film festivals: the 7th Soviet festival in Baku and 3rd International festival in Tashkent where he received an award for Best Actor and several proposals for main roles in future movies.
+Balayev's first film experience on the big screen came with a short role in the film "Stars don't die away".
+His fame came after his part in three movies and participation in two film festivals: the seventh Soviet festival in Baku and third International festival in Tashkent where he received an award for Best Actor and several proposals for main roles in future movies.
 Among his best performances are films Nesimi (about Nasimi), Babek, Dada Gorgud, The Scoundrel, Anecdote, and The Bat.

-Personal life
+Personal life and death

-In 2012, he campaigned to stop male violence against women.
+In 2012, Balayev campaigned to stop male violence against women.

+He died of complications from diabetes and lung cancer on 29 March 2026, at a hospital in Istanbul where he had been receiving treatment.
+He was 77.